aarsonline/aarsonline.github.io/class1/glu2/README.md

 may play a role in acceptor stem recognition  (Rath et al. 1998, Nureki et al. 2010).
 GlxRS-A has a $\beta$-barrel anticodon binding domain located at the C-terminal end (Rould et al. 1991), which is homologous to GluRS-E and GlnRS.
 However it is distinct to the bacterial form GluRS-B, which instead has an $\alpha$-helical anticodon binding domain of bacterial origin.
-The members of subclass Ib, alongside [ArgRS](/class1/arg/) and  [LysRS-I](/class1/lys/), require the presence of tRNA to catalyze activation of the amino acid substrate (Dubois et al. 2005).
+The members of subclass Ib, alongside [ArgRS](/class1/arg/) and  [LysRS-I](/class1/lys/), require the presence of tRNA to catalyze activation of the amino acid substrate (Mitra and Mehler 1966, Ibba et al., 1999).